Jogging on a clogged street – no more dangerous than jogging in a mountain village

 However, is this fear from the exhaust grounded in reality?

-It sounds ridiculous, but there is barely any difference in doing your miles aside a highly frequented freeway or inside an air-conditioned gym on the treadmill.
-It also does not really matter if you would go far away into some lonely mountain valley.
+It sounds ridiculous, but there is barely any difference between doing your miles aside a highly frequented freeway or inside an air-conditioned gym on the treadmill.
+It also does not matter if you would go far away into some lonely mountain valley.

 At least from a health point of view.
 Why is that?

-The lion’s share of the diesel exhaust is composed of benign nitrogen – 72% of it in fact.
+The lion’s share of the diesel exhaust is composed of benign nitrogen – 72% of it.
 Additionally, there is a little less than 20% CO2 and about 8% water vapor.
 Have you done the math?
-72 plus 20 plus 8 makes a full 100% but since both the CO2 and the water vapor is a sliver less than the given percentages we get exactly 99,913 percent.
-The remainder of 0,087 percent is mainly nitrogen oxides, CO and SOx, uncombusted hydrocarbons and fine particles (often called particulate matter or PM).
+72 plus 20 plus 8 makes a full 100% but since both the CO2 and the water vapor are a sliver less than the given percentages we get exactly 99,913 percent.
+The remainder of 0,087 percent is mainly nitrogen oxides, CO and SOx, uncombusted hydrocarbons, and fine particles (often called particulate matter or PM).
 Within this remainder, nitrogen oxides and CO occupy the lion’s share with 0,086 percent and everything else including PM comes down to only 0,001 percent.

 However, this whiff of PM packs a punch.
 CO2 is not toxic – PM is, highly so.
 Its toxicity is determined by two factors.